AdobeDocs/campaign-classic.en/help/surveys/using/use-case--creating-a-refer-a-friend-form.md

 ---
 product: campaign
-title: "Use case: creating a Refer A Friend form"
+title: Create a Refer A Friend survey
-description: "Use case: creating a Refer A Friend form"
+description: Learn steps to create a Refer A Friend form
 audience: web
 content-type: reference
 topic-tags: online-surveys